 The Corporation was established by Chapter 220, of the Laws of 1990 (the Act, as amended) to issue up to \$4.7 billion in long-term debt in order to finance certain local assistance payments made by the State, in addition to bonds necessary to fund a capital reserve account, costs of issuance and a limited amount of capitalized interest.
-The fiscal year ended March 31, 2011 was the twentieth year of the Corporation's existence.
+The fiscal year ended March 31, 2012 was the twenty-first year of the Corporation's existence.
 The Corporation's continued operations are entirely dependent upon the annual appropriations received from the State.
 Pursuant to the Act establishing the Corporation, the State deposits sales and use tax revenues equal to a rate of taxation of one percent into a special fund (the Local Government Assistance Tax Fund, or the Fund), which is used by the State to make necessary payments to the Corporation.
 Payments of debt service on the Corporation's bonds are made from appropriations received from the State.
-The Corporation's bonds are made from appropriations received from the State.
+The Corporation's bondholders do not have a lien on monies deposited in the Fund.